moquist/datomic-schematode/README.md

 ;; => ("Uniqueness failed for [:sandwich/bread :sandwich/meat]" "Ew.
 You are not allowed to name a sandwich \"soap-scum\".")
 ```

-If we want to know about constraint violations, but transact the data anyhow, we
+If you want to know about constraint violations, but transact the data anyhow, you
-can use :warn instead of :enforce when we call :schematode-tx:
+can use :warn instead of :enforce when you call :schematode-tx:
 ```clj
 datomic-schematode.examples.deli-menu> (d/transact db-conn
                                                    [[:schematode-tx :warn [{:db/id (d/tempid :db.part/user)